 That's when I thought of migrating to a country where I can get paid with dollars.
 I was thinking that when I send it to the Philippines, it will be multiplied.
 The multiplier then was around $19 to $27, depending on the country.

 Guess what?
 After one and half month, we have A$100 remaining in the bank.
 God is good and faithful.
 My husband got his first job where he will work for the next 4 years.
-It was 5 minute walking distance from home so no expenses with transport.
+It was a 5-minute walking distance from home so no expenses with transport.

 And now the real expenses...

 Rental house is more than 10 times that of rental houses in the Philippines.
 Private schools are 10 times that of public schools and public schools are 10 times the fees of private schools in the Philippines (at least in Laguna, where we were living before migration).
 Don't get me started with the cost of food and medical assistance.
-I was brought in the Emergency room one hot summer day because I fainted after I closed the car door with my finger at the hinge.
+I was brought to the Emergency room one hot summer day because I fainted after I closed the car door with my finger at the hinge.
 After waiting for about 6 hours, the doctor just laughed at me and charged us A$500, which we were allowed to pay by installment.
 (The public hospital was kind to ask us how much can we afford.
 I said $50 per month and they agreed!)

-These living expenses are based on South Australian cost of living.
-South Australia is one of the most affordable state in Australia and is the world's tenth most liveable city according to Economist Intelligence Unit, 2018.
+These living expenses are based on the South Australian cost of living.
+South Australia is one of the most affordable states in Australia and is the world's tenth most liveable city according to Economist Intelligence Unit, 2018.

-There was an instance one long weekend due to public holiday when we do not have the AUD to buy our dinner.
-Money was scarce and we need to prioritize rent payment.
-As it is public holiday, my husband, being a casual employee then is no work, no pay.
+There was an instance of one long weekend due to a public holiday when we do not have the AUD to buy our dinner.
+Money was scarce and we need to prioritize rent payments.
+As it is a public holiday, my husband, being a casual employee then was on no work, and no pay.

-Without knowing that this was our situation, one of our young church pastors drove past our home and gave us different types of bread from the shop that he work in.
-Because it will be public holiday and a long weekend, shops are closed and they need to discard perishable items.
+Without knowing that this was our situation, one of our young church pastors drove past our home and gave us different types of bread from the shop where he works in.
+Because it will be a public holiday and a long weekend, shops are closed and they need to discard perishable items.
 They gave it to him and he gave it to us.
-We had to share the rest to another family at church as we cannot finish them all.
+We had to share the rest with another family at church as we cannot finish them all.
 (Remember when Jesus feed the 5,000 and 12 baskets were left!)